-The Fruit Pic was invented in an attempt to reduce food waste, get more value from groceries and taste fruit the way it should taste.
+The Ripe Pen was invented in an attempt to reduce food waste, get more value from groceries and taste fruit the way it should taste.

 Curiosities: Why do fruits such as peaches and melons stop ripening when they are cut open?

 A Cutting fruit damages cells and removes the protective peel, exposing the flesh to the environment and altering its chemistry.
 Some fruit does actually continue ripening.
 However, it also starts to rot much faster, said Rebecca Harbut, an assistant professor of horticulture and fruit expert at the UW-Madison.

 Fruits that can ripen after picking — including melons, peaches, apples, avocados, mangoes, pears and tomatoes — are called climacteric fruits.
 In these fruits, ripening is hastened by chemicals, primarily ethylene gas, that are produced inside the fruit and convert stored starch into sugar even after picking.

 Non-climacteric fruit produce little or no ethylene gas and therefore do not ripen once picked; these stubborn fruits include raspberries, blueberries, strawberries, watermelons, cherries, grapes, grapefruit, lemons and limes.